moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 $$|\psi ^{\text{out}}\rangle _{ab} = \hat{U} _{ab} |\psi ^{\text{in}}\rangle _{ab} = \left( \sqrt{r(1-r)}\hat{a} ^{\dagger} _{j} \hat{a} ^{\dagger} _{k} + r \hat{a} ^{\dagger} _{k} \hat{b} ^{\dagger} _{j} - (1-r) \hat{a} ^{\dagger} _{j} \hat{b} ^{\dagger} _{k} - \sqrt{r(1-r)} \hat{b} ^{\dagger} _{j} \hat{b} ^{\dagger} _{k} \right) |0\rangle _{ab}.$$
 For a 50:50 BS with $r=1/2$, we obtain,
 $$|\psi ^{\text{out}}\rangle _{ab} = \frac{1}{2} \left( \hat{a} ^{\dagger} _{j} \hat{a} ^{\dagger} _{k} + \hat{a} ^{\dagger} _{k} \hat{b} ^{\dagger} _{j} - \hat{a} ^{\dagger} _{j} \hat{b} ^{\dagger} _{k} - \hat{b} ^{\dagger} _{j} \hat{b} ^{\dagger} _{k} \right) |0\rangle _{ab}.$$
-From this expression, we can see that when $j=k$, in other words when the input photons indistinguishable, the output state has the following form,
+From this expression, we can see that when $j=k$, in other words when the input photons are indistinguishable, the output state has the following form,
 $$|\psi ^{\text{out}}\rangle _{ab} = \frac{1}{\sqrt{2}} \left( |2\rangle_a - |2\rangle_b \right).$$
 The probability amplitudes for the cases where both input photons are transmitted or both reflected (Cases B and C in the figure above) interfere destructively.
 Perfectly indistinguishable input photons always exit the BS in the same ouput mode.